Psychogenics: August 2007 & January 2015

 Sunovion acquired Elevation Pharmaceuticsl, Inc., a privately held biopharmaceutical company specializing in the development of new aerosol therapies for patients with moderate to severe chronic obstructive pulmonary disease (COPD).

-“Patients are at the heart of everything we do,” Sunovion Executive Vice President, Chief Medical Officer, Head of Global Clinical Development Anthony Loebel, M.D. said.
+“Patients are at the heart of everything we do,” Sunovion Executive Vice President, Chief Medical Officer, Head of Global Clinical Development Antony Loebel, M.D. said.
 “This is an important milestone for us and the larger respiratory community, as we continue our mission of pioneering innovative treatments and therapies for COPD patients, their caregivers and health care providers.”

 Sunovion acquired Cynapsus Therapeutics Inc. for its product candidate, APL–130277, which is designed to be a fast-acting, on-demand treatment option for managing OFF episodes associated with Parkinson’s disease.